Puliczek/cloudflare-to-zip/README.md

 # cloudflare-to-zip

-A lightweight and efficient Cloudflare Worker service that creates ZIP archives from base64-encoded files on the fly.
-Built with Hono and designed for high performance and ease of use.
+> Microservice to zip files on Cloudflare Worker - A serverless solution for creating ZIP archives from base64-encoded files directly on the edge.

+## About

+This lightweight microservice leverages Cloudflare Workers to create ZIP archives on the fly.
+Perfect for scenarios where you need to bundle multiple files into a ZIP archive without server infrastructure.
+The service accepts base64-encoded files via a simple REST API endpoint and returns a ready-to-download ZIP file.

 ## Features